 INTRODUCTION

-Licensing is an appropriate tool for Administrations to regulate the use of radio equipment and the efficient use of the frequency spectrum.
-However, the technical characteristics of radio equipment require less intervention from the Administrations as far as the installation and use of equipment is concerned.
+Licensing is an appropriate tool for administrations to regulate the use of radio equipment and the efficient use of the frequency spectrum.
+However, the technical characteristics of radio equipment require less intervention from the administrations as far as the installation and use of equipment is concerned.
 Administrations and especially users, retailers and manufacturers will benefit from a more deregulated system of authorising the use of radio equipment.

 BACKGROUND

-There is a general agreement that when the efficient use of the frequency spectrum is not at risk and as long as harmful interference is unlikely, the installation and use of radio equipment might be exempted from license.
+There is a general agreement that when the efficient use of the frequency spectrum is not at risk and as long as harmful interference is unlikely, the installation and use of radio equipment might be exempted from individual licensing.

-In general the CEPT Administrations apply similar systems of licensing and exemption from individual licensing.
+In general the CEPT administrations apply similar systems of individual licensing and exemption from individual licensing.
 However, different criteria are used to decide whether radio equipment should be licensed or exempted from an individual licence.

-The free movement of radio equipment and the provision of Pan European wide services will be greatly assisted when all CEPT Administrations would exempt the same categories of radio equipment from licensing and apply - to achieve that - the same criteria to decide on this.
+The free circulation and use of radio equipment and the provision of Pan European wide services will be greatly assisted when all CEPT administrations would exempt the same categories of radio equipment from individual licensing and apply - to achieve that - the same criteria to decide on this.

-When radio equipment is subject to an exemption from individual licensing, anyone can buy, install, possess and use the radio equipment without any prior individual permission from the Administration.
-Furthermore, the Administration will not register the individual equipment.
-The use of the equipment can be subject to general provisions or general licence .
+When radio equipment is subject to an exemption from individual licensing, anyone can buy, install, possess and use the radio equipment without any prior individual permission from the administration.
+Furthermore, the administration will not register the individual equipment.
+The use of the equipment can be subject to general provisions or general authorisation.

-REQUIREMENT FOR AN ECC DECISION
+REQUIREMENT FOR AN ECC/ERC DECISION

-ERC/REC 01-07 that was adopted in 1995 listed harmonised criteria for the Administrations to decide whether an exemption of individual licence should be applied.
+ERC/REC 01-07 that was adopted in 1995 (amended in 2004) listed harmonised criteria for the administrations to decide whether an exemption from individual licensing should be applied.
 The aim of this Decision is to exempt DECT equipment, except fixed parts which provide for public access, from individual licensing because they fulfil the criteria for exemption listed in ERC/REC 01-07.

 ECC Decision of 23 November 1998 on Exemption from Individual Licensing of DECT equipment, except fixed parts which provide for public access (ERC decision (98)22) amended xx xx 2013